 (1) All options were granted under the terms of our 2018 Plan, with an exercise price per share equal to the closing sale price of our common stock on Nasdaq Global Select Market on the grant date, and vest as to 25% of the shares on the anniversary of the grant date and thereafter as to 2.0833% of the shares in equal monthly installments through the fourth anniversary of the grant date.
-None of our named executive officers held or received other types of equity awards than stock options during 2020.
+None of our named executive officers held or received other types of equity awards than stock options during 2021.

-(2) Amounts in this column represent the performance-based bonus opportunity for Mr. Gad, Dr. Møller and Mr. Kruse were eligible to earn in 2020 if certain performance metrics were achieved whether pursuant to an employment agreement with us or otherwise.
-Mr. Herman was eligible for a discretionary bonus of up to 35% of his base salary for 2020.
-Dr. Rajah was eligible for a (prorated) discretionary bonus of up to 25% of his base salary for 2020.
-However, no specific bonus targets were set for Mr. Herman or Dr. Rajah.
-Actual amounts made for 2020 are reported in the "Summary Compensation Table".
+(2) Amounts in this column represent the performance-based bonus opportunity for Mr. Gad, Dr. Møller, Mr. Kruse, Dr. Lisby and Dr. Rajah were eligible to earn in 2021 if certain performance metrics were achieved whether pursuant to an employment agreement with us or otherwise.

-(3) Amount in this column reflects the aggregate grant date fair value of the option awards granted during 2020 computed in accordance with FASB ASC Topic 718.
-See the information appearing under the heading entitled "Share-Based Compensation" in footnote 8 to our consolidated financial statements included as part of our Annual Report on Form 10-K for the year ended December 31, 2020 for certain assumptions made in the valuation of such stock options and restricted stock awards.
+(3) Amount in this column reflects the aggregate grant date fair value of the option awards granted during 2021 computed in accordance with FASB ASC Topic 718.
+See the information appearing under the heading entitled "Share-Based Compensation" in footnote 11 to our consolidated financial statements included as part of our Annual Report on Form 10-K for the year ended December 31, 2021 for certain assumptions made in the valuation of such stock options and restricted stock awards.
 These amounts do not reflect the actual economic value that will be realized by the named executive officer upon the vesting of the stock options, the exercise of the stock options, or the sale of the common stock underlying such stock options.

-Outstanding Equity Awards at Year End 2020
+Outstanding Equity Awards at Year End 2021

-The following table sets forth information regarding outstanding equity awards held by our five named executive officers as of December 31, 2020:
+The following table sets forth information regarding outstanding equity awards held by our named executive officers (as well as our former named executive officers, Dr. Møller and Mr. Herman), as of December 31, 2021: